theatretrain curve 01

 Becky Curtis

-Becky studied Ballet, Modern, Jazz and Tap as a child before taking a BA Honours Degree in Dace at the University of Surrey and King Alfred’s College in Winchester where she specialised in choreography and added Contemporary, Kathak, African and Urban to her list of dance styles.
+Becky studied Ballet, Modern, Jazz and Tap as a child before taking a BA Honours Degree in Dance at the University of Surrey and King Alfred’s College in Winchester where she specialised in choreography and added Contemporary, Kathak, African and Urban to her list of dance styles.

 Becky has been teaching since she was 18, offering summer school workshops and festival tuition at her former dance school (Quay School of Dance in Sudbury).
 She started her formal teaching career in 2006 and is currently Head of Dance at Ipswich High School where she teaches GCSE and A Level Dance as well as curriculum and enrichment dance lessons, musical theatre and trampolining.